 You can create and download pre-configured packages from the Admin Console.
 These packages can then be deployed to the client machines in your organization.
 You can perform silent and custom installations.
 No inputs are required from end users during installation.
-The deployment packages can be distributed using industry-standard tools such as Microsoft System Center Configuration Manager (SCCM) and Apple Remote Desktop (ARD).
+The deployment packages can be distributed using industry-standard tools:

 You can create two types of packages: self-service package and managed delivery package.
 The self-service package contains the Creative Cloud desktop app, which users can use to download and install software.
 If end users do not have admin privileges on their computers, you can create a Creative Cloud desktop app package with elevated privileges.
 Or you can create a managed delivery package that contains specific apps and updates.